 During the second half of the 1700s there was a renewed interest in Roman mortars because after so many centuries most buildings built with Roman pozzolanic lime mortars were still remarkably well preserved throughout Europe, despite harsh climatic conditions.

 Natural pozzolans, including trass - a volcanic tuff from Germany resembling the Roman pozzolans - became an increasingly accepted addition to lime in England during this time for hydraulic works.

 Natural Hydraulic Limes (NHL)

 John Smeaton was the first in England to scientifically investigate why certain limes would harden underwater.

 Commissioned to replace an old lighthouse near Plymouth, in 1756 he started a series of experiments to find the right lime mortar that would withstand the battling of storms off the coast of Plymouth.

-After testing 300 lime stones, including "impure" lime stone naturally containing 6% to 20% clay, he discovered that the best raw material for a "water lime" - a lime plaster that can set underwater - is in fact, impure limestone that contains clay; clay being the ingredient that makes lime resistant to water.
+After testing 300 different lime stones, including "impure" lime stones naturally containing 6% - 20% clay, he discovered that the best raw material for a lime plaster that can set underwater (water lime) is, in fact, impure limestone that contains clay; clay being the ingredient that makes lime resistant to water.

 The construction of the lighthouse was completed in 1759.
 Smeaton’s natural hydraulic lime (NHL) mixture was so successful that it became standard specification for government contracts for almost a century, eventually being replaced by Portland cement in 1867.
 2Trout, E. A. R. (2019).
 The history of calcareous cements.
 In Lea’s Chemistry of Cement and Concrete (pp. 1–29).
 Elsevier.